dk949/ProjInfo/man/man1/projinfo.1.md

 : Maximum number of entries to show (default: 5)

 **--no-git**
-: Do not use git even if the directoryis a dir repository
+: This flag is a placeholder for future functionality.
+Do not use git even if the directory's a git repository.

 **--no-skip-dots**
 : Do not skip hidden/dot directories